Dani3lSun/apex-plugin-spotlight/README.md

 ## Install
 - Import plugin file "dynamic_action_plugin_de_danielh_apexspotlight.sql" from **dist** directory into your application
 - *Optional:* Deploy the JS/CSS files from **src/files** directory on your web server and change the "Plugin File Prefix" to web servers folder path.
+- *Optional:* Compile the plugin PL/SQL package in your APEX parsing schema and change the plugin render/ajax function to include the package object name.
+The package files are located in **src/db** directory.

 ## Plugin Settings
 The plugin settings are highly customizable and you can change: